NeoGeographyToolkit/StereoPipeline/docs/tools/sfs_blend.rst

 ---------

-The ``sfs_blend`` tool is a very specialized DEM blending program developed for use in conjunction with shape-from-shading ``sfs`` (:numref:`sfs`).
-It replaces in an SfS-produced DEM height values that are in permanent shadow with values from the initial guess DEM used for SfS (which is typically the LOLA gridded DEM), with a transition region between the two DEM.
+The ``sfs_blend`` tool is a very specialized DEM blending program developed for use in conjunction with Shape-from-Shading (:numref:`sfs`).
+It replaces in an SfS-produced DEM height values that are in permanent shadow with values from the initial guess DEM used for SfS (which is typically the LOLA gridded DEM), with a transition region between the two DEMs.

-Motivation and an example of an invocation of this tool is given in the :ref:`SfS usage <sfs_usage>` chapter.
+Motivation and an example of an invocation of this tool are given in the :ref:`SfS usage <sfs_usage>` chapter.

 Command-line options: